 From everywhere!
 People are trying to get into the land of the free and the home of the brave any way they can.
 The arrests of more than 8,000 people from India, China, Romania, Bangladesh, and Nepal between October 2015 and August 2016 presents new challenges to immigration agents whose job is to apprehend those caught crossing the border without documentation.

 Surprisingly, India and China are now also among the leading nations of origin for people caught trying to enter the United States without documentation.
-Of course, the best way to enter the U.S. is by following the rules, with the guidance and experience of a Dublin immigration attorney from the law offices of Sam Shihab & Associates.
+Of course, the best way to enter the U.S. is by following the rules, with the guidance and experience of a Dublin immigration attorney from the law offices of Shihab Burke, LLC, Attorneys At Law.

 Victor Manjarrez, the director of the Center for Law & Human Behavior at the University of Texas at El Paso – and a one-time Border Patrol sector chief – says the increase in migrants from countries far beyond the western hemisphere should be considered a growing concern.
 “In the grand scheme, as a percentage, it’s relatively small but the raw numbers are such a big jump historically,” Manjarrez said.
 Why should immigrants from faraway nations be a growing concern?